The Beauty Desk

 How to read the swatch before buying.
 Ignore swatches shown on paper — paper is neutral white, olive skin is not.
 Look for swatches on the inner arm, specifically of people who describe their skin as "olive" or "Mediterranean."
 If a brand lists pigments in the ingredients (Red 7, Red 28, Iron Oxides), warm mauves will have iron oxides high in the list; cool mauves lean on Red 27 and Blue 1.
 The ingredient deck often tells you more than the product name.

-Price ranges and when to stretch. $9–$12 gets you a genuine everyday mauve — the Maybelline pick proves it. $24–$28 gets you comfort and a squared bullet that applies cleaner. $36+ (Charlotte Tilbury, NARS Audacious) gets you a formula that reads richer on camera and doesn’t bleed into fine lines.
-Olive skin tends to show lip texture more than fair skin; if you wear mauve daily, the mid-tier picks are the better buy.
+Price ranges and when to stretch. $9–$12 gets you a credible everyday mauve — the Maybelline pick proves it. $24–$28 gets you a more refined bullet and a cleaner shade edit. $36+ (Charlotte Tilbury, NARS Audacious) gets you a formula that tends to read richer on camera, though finish and comfort are personal.
+Olive skin can show lip texture clearly, so if you wear mauve daily, the mid-tier picks are often the better buy.

 When this guide doesn’t apply.
 If you have very warm-deep olive (East African, South Asian, some Latin American) where skin has more brown than green, you will want to skip Vera and push deeper — think 90s brown-mauves like MAC Spice lip liner over Mehr.
 And if you read more "neutral-olive" than true olive, the cool picks will work better than the warm ones; try Vera first.